JazzyChen/MOOCs-Assigments/README.md

 Assignments to MOOCs courses.

-Just for eductional purposes, you should not use this code in your assignments of this course.
+Just for eductional purposes.
+You should not use this code in your assignments of any course which doesn't allowed copy.
+If you do, put a link to this repo on your comments.